karimdaghari/pomotroid/README.md

 > For context: (original) For the pomodoro timer to be effective, there needs to be a todo list.

-I personally am a todo list kinda guy so trust me I'm aware of its importance, however, I've found that having a seperate todo app is way better for many reasons, to cite a few:
+I personally am a todo list kinda guy so trust me I'm aware of its importance, however, I've found that having a separate todo app is way better for many reasons, to cite a few:

 1. Checking a todo on a list makes your brain secrete dopamine,
 2. You're likely to have more than one **list** which defeats the purpose: monotasking,